FlyFast/BackpropGo/README.md

 # BackpropGo
-Port of the Backprop project to Golang
+Port of the Backprop project to Golang from C